 By Cathy Jones

 Cooke Park is located between Madeline Street and Chisholm Street Belfield.
+The northern boundary faces Coxs Creek, a tributary of the Cooks River.
 Cooke Park is named for Thomas Cooke, former Alderman (1941-1948) and Mayor of Enfield Council (1941-46, 1948).

 The park is built on the Chisholm Estate, a 1937 subdivision which created residential lots along Chisholm and Madeline Streets.
 A large portion of the site measuring over 4 acres contained a large waterhole and therefore, was considered to be difficult to develop.
 The subdivider approached Enfield Council to purchase the affected land (Lot 27).
 Initially, the Council agreed to purchase Lot 27 for £100 but later acquired additional lots on the frontages of both streets and Cooks River foreshore land.